CITC 1303 (formerly INFS 186) Syllabus

 Students are expected to complete their own work, unless group projects are designated.
 Exams will not be proctored, but will be given online.
 After the exam is made available, a specific deadline for completion will be set (see course calendar for details).

-There will be four discussions, eleven quizzes, ten projects, a mid-term exam and a final exam.
+There will be four discussions, eleven quizzes, ten projects and a final exam.
 Each quiz will cover a specific chapter of the text.
-The mid-term exam will cover Access chapters 1 through 5 and the final exam will cover Access chapters 6 through 11.
 Incomplete work will be graded, with those parts incomplete marked as incorrect.
 Work that is not turned in will receive a grade of 0 for that assignment.
 It is in your best interest to read all assigned chapters and build the Camashaly Design database that is covered in each chapter.

 A list of assignments and their due dates can be seen on the course calendar.
 The details and specifics will be supplied in the checklist.
 You can use the “Module X Instructions” link in each module for more information on your assignments.